Grace-254/library-management-api/README.md

 - License

 ## Overview

-This project is my capstone project for ALX Backend program.
-It solves the problem of manually tracking library records by providing a centralized, API‑driven system.
+This project is a Library Management API built with Django and Django REST Framework.
+It helps librarians manage books, members, and borrowing/returns through a clean REST API instead of manual records.
+It is developed as my capstone project to demonstrate backend and API development skills.

 The API is designed for:
 - Librarians who manage books and members.